jack29-git/CarDekho-Insights-Predicting-Used-Car-Prices-with-Streamlit-and-ML/README.md

 ## 📝 Problem Statement
 **Objective**:
 As a data scientist at Car Dheko, your task is to improve the customer experience by building an accurate and user-friendly Streamlit tool.
 This tool predicts used car prices based on multiple features and is deployed as an interactive web application for easy use by customers and sales representatives.

 ---

-## 📊 Project Scope
-1. Access and preprocess a dataset of used car prices.
-2. Develop a machine learning model for accurate price prediction.
-3. Deploy the model as a Streamlit-based web application.

----